owlsecco/techwit2/exampleSite/content/advertise-here.md

 * At the bottom of an article/post
 * On the homepage(location of our choosing)

 Kindly make sure you are a legitimate company with quality products/services.

 We love my readers and wouldn’t like to advertise a non existent or poor quality good/service/tool.

+> **_No intrusive ads e.g those that pop up, no big ads past 1080p, no racism, no corruption, no fake news, no malware, no malious links.
+All malicious intended ads will be recorded and reported, hence getting your domain banned and more._**

 This blog keeps getting steady increase in views.
 So you can be sure your ad will receive attention and engagement, especially if it deals with topics we talk about on this blog, that is Technology, Cybersecurity and Personal Development.